ethereum/trin/utp-testing/README.md

 - sim - which is instance with ns3 network simulator with several pre-compiled scenarios

-The networking is setup in such way that network traffic is routed from client to server and server to client thorugh sim which decideds what to do with flowing packets
+The networking is setup in such way that network traffic is routed from client to server and server to client through sim which decides what to do with flowing packets

 Explanation from [quic-network-simulator](https://github.com/marten-seemann/quic-network-simulator):